yandy-r/aws-demos/README.md

 domain_name = "YOUR-DOMAIN-NAME"
-ssh_key_name = "AWS-SSH-KEY" # this key needs to exist in the AWS console priv_ssh_key_path = "PATH-TO-YOUR-PRIVATE-KEY" -- must be the pair used to create the ssh_key_name in AWS self_public_ip = "your-public-ip" # this is used for the security group rule to allow SSH
+ssh_key_name = "AWS-SSH-KEY" # this key needs to exist in the AWS console priv_ssh_key_path = "PATH-TO-YOUR-PRIVATE-KEY" -- must be the pair used to create the ssh_key_name in AWS lab_public_ip = "your-public-ip" # this is used for the security group rule to allow SSH
 ```

 These variables can also be passed in at `apply` or `plan` time with the command `terraform apply -var 'domain_name=test.domain`.